wasaCheney/wasaCheney.github.io/_pages/about.md

 Research Interests
 ==================
-My current research focuses on Deep Generative Models and Bayesian Modeling, with applications to object detection and other enjoyable computer vision tasks.
+My current research focuses on Deep Generative Models and Bayesian Learning, with applications to object detection, image generation and other enjoyable computer vision tasks.

 Recently, I am trying to understand the weakly supervised object detection problem through the generative perspective.

+Fight for accurate, fast, robust/stable, low-cost (labour/material), interpretable, and general-purpose models.

 News
 ====
+- 2020-07-10 PhD defense, ✓!
 - 2020-06-10 Waiting for the final PhD defense!
 - During covid-19, we students need to soho for 1-3 months.
 Hope everything goes well.